Written indirect questions either report someone else’s question or introduce a new topic. Direct questions only do

 In English-speaking cultures, direct questions are often considered an impolite way of asking other people for information.
 Indirect questions are a means of sounding politer.
 Here is an example:

 (g) Could you tell me where the library is?

 In formal writing, on the other hand, a non-reporting indirect question like that in (g) would rarely be found because it expects the addressee to answer the question (an exception is essay questions, where a tutor might say explain why… instead of just why…? – see 94.
 Essay Instruction Words).
-However, indirect questions with a different purpose are found quite commonly instead.
+However, indirect questions with other purposes are found quite commonly instead.
 One major purpose is topic-introducing, like this:

 (h) The question is why bees are less numerous today.

 This purpose is also achievable with direct questions (Why are bees less numerous today?) are also possible as either a first sentence or a heading, but are quite informal and hence quite rare in formal English writing.
 A further example of a text introduced by an indirect question is in the post 138.
 Test your Command of English.
 For more about informality, see 46.
 How to Avoid “I”, “We” and “You” and 108.
 Formal & Informal Words.

 An alternative non-reporting use of indirect questions in formal writing is what I call “speech characterisation” – saying something about the question rather than promising an answer.
-Usually, the characterisation will be in the part of the sentence that is outside the question, e.g. it is mystifying why … .
+Usually, the characterisation will be done with a particular kind of asking or explaining word outside the question, e.g. it is astonishing why … .
 Sentence (d) above seems of this kind, as do questions after it is with a doubt adjective like uncertain (see 103.
 Using “it” for a Subsequent Verb).
-For speech characterisation with other kinds of indirect speech is illustrated in the post 127.
+For speech characterisation with other kinds of indirect speech, see 127.
 When to Use Indirect Speech.